 - Geographical Distance: The farther you are from the server, the higher the ping.

-How to Test and Improve Your Ping
+5 Tips to Improve Your Ping

 - Close Background Applications: Apps like torrent clients and streaming services can consume bandwidth.